aarenstade/WikiCollage/README.md

 # WikiCollage

 WikiCollage is a simple graphics (collage) editor with an open access contribution model.

-Making image collages for every topic, idea, or word, each with a unique 5000 x 5000 pixel image which anyone can contribute to.
+Making image collages for every topic, idea, or word, each with a unique 5000 x 5000 pixel image.

 [https://wikicollage.org](https://wikicollage.org)